uib/w3.uib.no/doc/model.md

 ## Study

-The study nodes represent either courses, study programmes, or specializations.
+The study nodes represent either courses, study programmes, specializations, or exchange.
 They have a type field that says which one.

 A course is the smallest unit of education that students might attend.
 Courses